irshu355/Android-WYSIWYG-Editor/README.md

 Laser-Native-Editor
 ===================

-*Laser-Native-Editor** is a WYSIWYG editor completely written in Android using the native components in the editor tree.
+Laser-Native-Editor is an iFrame free WYSIWYG editor that uses the native components in the content tree.

 Download
 ------------